DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-29 Meeting Notes.md

 ##### We Need Better Shop Items

 ##### Also, No dupes in the shop
+- As an alternative, have one of the buttons have more than 1 item

 #### Telling the Player Where to Go Next